DataDog/hiring-engineers/answers.md

 Following Flask’s installation, I used the Flask app provided by the Datadog challenge.
 I created a python file and used ddtrace to start the python script and then hit the endpoints (ex.
 0.0.0.0:5050/api/trace).

-Once its all set up I was able to view APM.
+Once it was all set up I was able to view the APM.

 Here is a [linkto my dashboard](https://app.datadoghq.com/dash/856222/training-timeboard-for-hiring-engineers-exercise?live=true&page=0&is_auto=false&from_ts=1531179455884&to_ts=1531265855884&tile_size=m) and a screenshot.